joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 Each pair of grey boxes make up one node.

-The first node in the list has a pointer called `head`, then it has some data and then it has a property `next` that points to the next `node`.
+The first node in the list has a pointer pointing to it called `head`, then it has some data and then it has a property `next` that points to the next `node`.

 Unlike an array, a linked list starts with a `head`, rather than position 0.
 There are no indexes: in the above image, if you would want to access the data `1` you would have to do `list.next.next.next.data`, not `list[3].data`